melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 Adult sunset rockfish are mainly distributed at depths greater than 50 fm (100 m) and are predominantly located south of Point Conception (\PtC).
 Hyde and Vetter [-@Hyde2009] and Budrick [-@Budrick2016]  identified species using mtDNA assays and microsatellite loci, respectively.
-The mtDNA analyses proved to be subject to errors in species identification due to introgression resulting from mating between the two species post-divergence.
-Additional population clusters of vermilion were found north of Point Conception, but neither study detected population structure between Half Moon Bay, California and Brookings, Oregon [@Hyde2009; @Budrick2016].

-Vermilion and sunset rockfishes are morphologically very similar, with color being the most commonly cited differentiating feature.
+Vermilion and sunset rockfish are morphologically very similar, with color being the most commonly cited differentiating feature.
 Hyde and Vetter [-@Hyde2009] noted differences in three of six morphological parameters examined, but none of them can readily be used for field identification.

 In all historical and current recreational and commercial catches, sunset and vermilion rockfish are both recorded as vermilion rockfish.
 Future studies,